Generative Compositional Augmentations for Scene Graph Prediction: Methods

 \subsubsection{Scene Graph Perturbations}

-We propose methods that synthetically increase the presence of underrepresented triplets in the dataset.
-Our objective is to construct diverse compositions avoiding both very likely (already abundant in the dataset) and very unlikely (``implausible'') combinations of objects and predicates, so that the distribution of synthetic $\pgraph$ will resemble the tail of the real distribution of $\graph$. \looseness-1

-To construct $\pgraph$, we choose a strategy of perturbing existing SGs available in $\cal D$, since constructing graphs from scratch is more difficult.
-Our perturbation schemes take a training scene graph $\graph$ and perturb it into $\pgraph$: $\graph \rightarrow \pgraph$ (Fig.~\ref{fig:perturb}).
+We propose three methods to synthetically upsample underrepresented triplets in the dataset (Fig.~\ref{fig:perturb}).
+Our goal is to construct diverse compositions avoiding both very likely (already abundant in the dataset) and very unlikely (``implausible'') combinations of objects and predicates, so that the distribution of synthetic $\pgraph$ will resemble the tail of the real distribution of $\graph$.
+To construct $\pgraph$, we perturb existing $\graph$ available in $\cal D$, since constructing graphs from scratch is more difficult: $\graph \rightarrow \pgraph$.
 We focus on perturbing nodes only as it allows the creation of highly diverse compositions, so $\pgraph=(\hat{O}, R)$, where $\hat{O} = \{ \hat{o}_1, ..., \hat{o}_n\}$ are the replacement object categories.
-However, our methods can be extended for edges too.\looseness-1
+We perturb only $L\cdot n$ nodes, where $L \in \mathbb{R}^{[0,1]}$, so $\hat{o}_i = o_i$ for $n (1 - L)$ nodes.
+We sample $L\cdot n$ nodes for perturbation based on their sum of in and out degrees.
+Each scene graph typically has a few ``hub'' nodes densely connected to other nodes.
+So, by perturbing the hubs, we introduce more novel compositions with fewer perturbations.\looseness-1

-\textbf{\textsc{Rand}} (random) is the simplest strategy, where for a given node $i$ we uniformly sample a category $\hat{o}$ from $\cal C$, so that $o_i=\hat{o}$.
+\textbf{\textsc{Rand}} (random) is the simplest strategy, where for a node $i$ we uniformly sample a category $\hat{o}$ from $\cal C$, so that $o_i=\hat{o}$.

 \textsc{\textbf{Neigh}} (semantic neighbors) leverages pretrained GloVe word embeddings~\cite{pennington2014glove} available for each of the object categories $\cal C$.
 Thus, given node $i$ of category $o_i$ we retrieve the top-k neighbors of $o_i$ in the embedding space using cosine similarity.
 We then uniformly sample $\hat{o}$ from the top-k neighbors replacing $o_i$ with $\hat{o}$.